CNAG-Biomedical-Informatics/convert-pheno/README.md

     $ carton install

-We will be adding a `Dockerfile` to create a containerized version with [Alpine Linux](https://www.alpinelinux.org/)
+We will be adding a `Dockerfile` to create a containerized version soon.

 For executing convert-pheno you will need: